elunna/hackem/README.md

 	- [ ] Move scrampers/squealers/manglers to Q?

+	- [ ] Should Cthulu ressurection be part of Wizard harassment?
+(It's nasty)

 ## Goal 8: Rethinking dungeon texture
 	Every 5-9 levels, change the theme of the section.